 There is a hidden ingredient in your dog's food that might be causing more harm than good.
 Experts at Cornell University confirmed in a study published in the journal Environmental Pollution that small traces of glyphosate are present in commercially available pet foods.

 Experts from Cornell, however, stated that the levels of herbicide found in pet foods are still considered safe even for humans.
 Earlier tests from the Food and Drug Administration (FDA) showed that 99 percent of the processed food products that both humans and pets eat had glyphosate content.
-However, its contents were found to comply with the Environmental Protection Agency (EPA) pesticide residue standards so it's still deemed safe.
+However, its contents were found to comply with the Environmental Protection Agency's (EPA) pesticide residue standards, so it's still deemed safe.

 Low Dose Toxicity

-But Dr. Michael Antoniou, who has done may studies on the herbicide at the King's College London, has made a comment on the Cornell experts' published work to negate their findings.
+But Dr. Michael Antoniou, who has done many studies on the herbicide at King's College London, has made a comment on the Cornell experts' published work to negate their findings.
 He stated that the study authors failed to establish the effects of “low dose toxicity” that glyphosate may cause on the endocrines of both dogs and humans.